HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $STR.htmlentities_encode(
         <string $string: `The input string.`>,
         <'[compat | quotes | noquotes] || [ignore | substitute | disallowed] || [html401 | xml1 | xhtml | html5]' $flags:
-            'compat'    - `Will convert double-quotes and leave single-quotes alone.` 'quotes'    - `Will convert both double and single quotes.` 'noquotes'  - `Will leave both double and single quotes unconverted.` 'ignore'    - `Silently discard invalid code unit sequences instead of returning an empty string.
+            - 'compat':     `Will convert double-quotes and leave single-quotes alone.`
+            - 'quotes':     `Will convert both double and single quotes.`
+            - 'noquotes':   `Will leave both double and single quotes unconverted.`
+            - 'ignore':     `Silently discard invalid code unit sequences instead of returning an empty string.
 Using this flag is discouraged.`
-            'substitute' - `Replace invalid code unit sequences with a Unicode Replacement Character U+FFFD or &#FFFD.` 'disallowed' - `Replace invalid code points for the given document type with a Unicode Replacement Character U+FFFD or &#FFFD.`
+            - 'substitute': `Replace invalid code unit sequences with a Unicode Replacement Character U+FFFD or &#FFFD.`
+            - 'disallowed': `Replace invalid code points for the given document type with a Unicode Replacement Character U+FFFD or &#FFFD.`
-            'html401'   - `Handle code as HTML 4.01.`
+            - 'html401':    `Handle code as HTML 4.01.`
-            'xml1'      - `Handle code as XML 1.`
+            - 'xml1':       `Handle code as XML 1.`
-            'xhtml'     - `Handle code as XHTML.`
+            - 'xhtml':      `Handle code as XHTML.`
-            'html5'     - `Handle code as HTML 5.`
+            - 'html5':      `Handle code as HTML 5.`
         >
         [, <boolean $all = false:
-            false- `only the certain characters have special significance in HTML are translated into these entities.` true - `all characters which have HTML character entity equivalents are translated into these entities.`> [, <boolean $double_encode = true:
+                - false:    `Only the certain characters have special significance in HTML are translated into these entities.`
+                - true:     `All characters which have HTML character entity equivalents are translated into these entities.`>
+            [, <boolean $double_encode = true:
-                true - `will convert everything.`
+                - true:     `Convert everything.`
-                false - `will not encode existing html entities.`> ]
+                - false:    `Do not encode existing HTML entities.`> ]
         ]
 ) string